vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 \\( \mathrm{lambdaLayer} = Q (\sigma(K) + E)^\intercal V \\).

+Here you need to remember, that \\( E \\) is 3 dimensional (a cubic matrix), while all matrices in self-attention mechanism are two dimensional.
 Note that the paper also mentions additional dimension called "intra-dimension" \\( u \\), which is set to 1 as it is not important.

 ### Transformer Self-Attention